Buster-Darragh-Major/Tatai/README.md

 ### HOW TO EXECUTE
 Open a terminal in the directory where the .jar is stored. <br>
 Enter the command java -jar Tatai.jar <br>
-Alternatively you can just double click on the .jar file to run.

 ###### Nathan Cairns
 ###### Buster Darragh-Major